A big list of 110 random acts of kindness for kids, perfect for National Bullying Prevention Month, Random Acts of Kindness Day 2022, or anytime!

 - Leave cold drinks and snacks for your mail carrier, garbage collectors, etc. — This is an especially useful act of kindness during the summer months!
 It’s over 100 degrees here in Texas during the summer!

 - Write a thank you note — If someone else did a random act of kindness for you, let them know it was appreciated!
 Thank you notes are a good habit to get into for birthday gifts, holidays, or anytime where someone has given you a present or done something nice.

-- Write a letter to a friend or relative — I remember how exciting it was to receive mail as a kid, whether it was a letter from a pen pal or a postcard from a relative.
+- Write a letter to a friend or family member — I remember how exciting it was to receive mail as a kid, whether it was a letter from a pen pal or a postcard from a relative.
 There is something much more personal about a written letter!